Hanuman Chalisa: Deity

-The Hindu deity to whom the prayer is addressed is Hanuman, an ardent devotee of Rama (the seventh avatar of Vishnu) and a central character in the Ramayana.
+Hanuman, the Hindu deity to whom the prayer is addressed to, was an ardent devotee of Rama (the seventh avatar of Vishnu) and a central character in the Ramayana.
 A general among the vanaras, Hanuman was a warrior of Rama in the war against the rakshasa king Ravana.
-Hanuman's exploits are much celebrated in a variety of religious and cultural traditions, particularly in Hinduism, to the extent that he is often the object of worship according to some bhakti traditions, and is the prime deity in many temples known as Hanuman Mandirs.
-He is one of the seven chiranjivis (immortals).
-Hanuman also appears in the Mahabharata on Arjuna's chariot as his dhvaja (flag).
+Hanuman's exploits are much celebrated in a variety of religious and cultural traditions, particularly in Hinduism, to the extent that he is often the object of worship according to some bhakti traditions, and is the prime deity in many temples known as Hanuman mandirs.